Last fact-checked: 24 February 2020

 There are times when it is busier than usual, so you may want to tailor your trip accordingly.
 Holiday times, such as Christmas, Easter and Mexican Independence Day are especially busy, and weekends generally are too.
 It is always advisable to book accommodation in advance.

-Cuernavaca’s terrain could be described as rugged, and getting about in a wheelchair may be problematical.
-Sidewalks are narrow and broken and cobblestone paths, narrow doorways and no ramps at your destination makes wheelchair access particularly difficult.
-That said, there are plenty of hotels with wheelchair access, and if you can get in and out of a taxi you can get around that way – there are always plenty readily available.
+Cuernavaca’s terrain could be described as rugged, and getting about in a wheelchair may be problematic.
+Sidewalks are narrow with cobblestone paths, narrow doorways and no ramps could make wheelchair access particularly difficult.
+That said, there are plenty of hotels with wheelchair access, and if you can get in and out of a taxi you can get around that way–there are always plenty readily available.

 There are no dangers or annoyances that are particular to Cuernavaca – just make sure that you keep your eye on personal belongings as you would in any other city – opportunistic thieves are in operation wherever you go on the planet!

-Within Cuernavaca there are plenty of sights to see in town.
-The impressive and historic buildings, such as the Cathedral and its large high-walled recinto (compound) and the Palacio de Cortes are must-sees.
+Within Cuernavaca, you will discover plenty of sights to see in town.
+The impressive and historic buildings, such as the Cathedral and its large, high-walled recinto (compound) and the Palacio de Cortes are must-sees.

 For relaxing there is the Jardin Borda, inspired by Versailles, and the smaller Jardin Juarez where live concerts take place in the central gazebo which was designed by Gustave Eiffel, the engineer behind the Eiffel Tower in Paris.